trpc-group/trpc/docs/en/plugin_ecosystem.md

 # Overview

-This article mainly introduces the current plugin ecology of tRPC.
+This article introduces the plugin ecosystem of tRPC.

 # Maturity classification